How to Color Stain Wood for Crafts

-Mixing Color Stains
+How to Mix Color Stains

-The same color can also be reached by first applying a wash of yellow and then adding a wash of red across the top of the yellow.
-See how that came to be in the photo.
+The same color can also be achieved by first applying a wash of yellow and then adding a wash of red across the top of the yellow.
+You can see an example in the photo.

-Wet Color Stain Will Bleed
+Wet Stains Will Bleed

 The drying time will vary depending on the humidity and the temperature.
 You can always speed drying time by using a hair dryer to blow dry the area in question gently.
-A Word Of Caution...

-The air from the blow dryer can move the color stain if it has not completely absorbed into the wood.
+The air from the blow dryer can move the stain if it has not completely absorbed into the wood.
 Make sure there are no puddles on your work before you start blowing on it with a hair dryer.